§Using the SBT console

 To start application inside scala console (e.g. to access database):

 import play.api._ val env = Environment(new java.io.File("."), this.getClass.getClassLoader, Mode.Dev) val context = ApplicationLoader.createContext(env) val loader = ApplicationLoader(context) val app = loader.load(context) Play.start(app)

 You can ask Play to start a JPDA debug port when starting the console.
 You can then connect using Java debugger.
 Use the

 sbt -jvm-debug <port> command to do that:

 When a JPDA port is available, the JVM will log this line during boot:

 §Using sbt features

-The Play console is just a normal sbt console, so you can use sbt features such as triggered execution.
+You can use sbt features such as triggered execution.

 For example, using